BoyBaykiller/IDKEngine/Readme.md

     // find all primitives left & right to splitPos
 }
 ```
 Because the primitives are now sorted, we can easily answer this question.
-All left primitives must be before the current index `i`, with the right ones following afterwards.
-Let's say the current primitive that defines the split position is also part of left.
-This means every iteration the current primitive is added to the left side and removed from the right side.
-This insight removes the need for an inner loop to scan all triangles.
-We can just update the left side as we are sweeping:
+All left primitives must be before the current index `i` (and let's include `i` itself too), with the right ones following afterwards.
+This means every iteration the current primitive must be added to the left side.
+This insight removes the need for an inner loop to find all left triangles.
+We can just accumulate the left side as we sweep:

 ```cs
 Box leftBoxAccum = Box.Empty();